tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   the icon on her desktop!*).

 For each dependency, the WAPT agent will take care of automatically installing the latest available package version.
-So if several version of :program: `Freemind` are available on the repository, the WAPT agent will always get the latest version, unless I have pinned the version for reason of compatibility with other sets of tools.
+So if several versions of :program: `Freemind` are available on the repository, the WAPT agent will always get the latest version, unless I have pinned the version for reason of compatibility with other sets of tools.